-Japanese Udon Miso Soup with shiitake mushrooms, a simple recipe packed with amazing Asian flavours.
+Japanese Miso Udon Noodle Soup with shiitake mushrooms, a simple recipe packed with amazing Asian flavours.
 And you have your meal ready in less than 15 minutes.
-A vegan-friendly recipe that even meat lovers will enjoy, with the most delicious broth that can soothe your soul in seconds.
-Quick, easy, super tasty, this noodle soup tastes just like in an Asian restaurant.
+A vegan-friendly soup that even meat lovers will enjoy, with the most delicious broth that can soothe your soul in seconds.
+Quick, easy, and super tasty.

 I could never stick to one particular cuisine, and on my blog you can find recipes from all over the world. l'm always open to new ideas when it comes to cooking, and always willing to try different dishes.
 I know some people find it difficult to try new food they are not used to, and even when they go on holiday abroad.